Manufactured In-House Rolex Materials Guide

 These highly-specialized proprietary Rolex materials range from greatly durable ceramic compounds, to specially formulated luminous paint.
 Beyond the metal alloys that make up the outer case and bracelets of its watches, Rolex also creates a number of technologically advanced materials that are used both inside and outside of its watches.

 One of the more-noticeable Rolex materials is the blue luminescent paint used on the hands and hour markers of many newer Rolex replica watches.
 In 2008, Rolex announced its own proprietary luminescent material known as Chromalight.
-While it boasts a slightly longer glow time than its predecessor, the most obvious change has been the striking blue glow that it brings to the faces of many new Rolex models, rather than the green-colored glow found on older references. watches
+While it boasts a slightly longer glow time than its predecessor, the most obvious change has been the striking blue glow that it brings to the faces of many new Rolex models, rather than the green-colored glow found on older references.

 The “in-house” designation generally implies that a company has mastered that specific aspect of production.
 Throughout history, Rolex has repeatedly found itself constrained by the physical limitations of available materials.
 Instead of accepting these restrictions, Rolex invented new materials that allowed them to continue pushing the boundaries of tabulation.